 But the simple truth is that sin does weaken our relationship with God.
 And indeed it threatens our faith, through a distancing of his place within our day-to-day thinking etc.

 Lingering feelings of guilt on our part, after committing sin, also makes us feel less than worthy to engage with God.
 That is we ‘lay low’ and again distance ourselves from him as a result.
 The Bible (e.g. Psalm 66:17-20, John 9:31) also makes it clear that God will limit his support to us in this life when we wilfully and continually commit sin.
-In essence then, as a minimum, sin negatively impacts our relationship with God in this life.
+In essence then, as a minimum, sin negatively affects our relationship with God in this life.

 Obedience to God’s will, which includes avoiding sin, ultimately leads to the greatest contentment with life.
 And of course, the closer we walk with God the more we recognise his presence in our lives, which equals stronger faith.
 That is, it all becomes self proving.
-Above all else, such a life leads us to fulfil the Lord’s greatest desire for us, i.e. to have a deep one-on-one personal relationship with him.
+Above all else, such a life leads us to fulfil the Lord’s greatest desire for us, i.e. to have a deep one-on-one personal loving relationship with him.
 More of this line of thought is presented in the website’s very first article, “Can I really believe in God?”.